-- All lengths and diameters of the devices necessary to complete the procedure should be available to the physician, especially when preoperative case planning measurements (treatment diameters/lengths) are not certain.
-This approach allows for greater intraoperative flexibility to achieve optimal procedural outcomes. - Lack of non-contrast CT imaging may result in failure to appreciate iliac or aortic calcification that may preclude access or reliable device fixation and seal. - Pre-procedure imaging reconstruction thicknesses > 3 mm may result in suboptimal device sizing, or in failure to appreciate focal stenoses from CT.
-Clinical experience indicates that contrast-enhanced spiral computed - Clinical experience indicates that contrast-enhanced spiral computed tomographic angiography (CTA) with 3D reconstruction is the strongly recommended imaging modality to accurately assess patient anatomy prior to treatment with the Zenith Alpha Thoracic Endovascular Graft.
+- All lengths and diameters of the devices necessary to complete the In rerigins and admitters of the devices increasing to Complete the procedure should be available to the physician, especially when preoperative case planning measurements (treatment diameters/lengths) are not certain.
+This approach allows for greater intraoperative flexibility to achieve optimal procedural outcomes. - Lack of non-contrast CT imaging may result in failure to appreciate iliac or aortic calcification that may preclude access or reliable device fixation and seal. - Pre-procedure imaging reconstruction thicknesses > 3 mm may result in suboptimal device sizing, or in failure to appreciate focal stenoses from CT. - Clinical experience indicates that contrast-enhanced spiral computed tomographic angiography (CTA) with 3D reconstruction is the strongly recommended imaging modality to accurately assess patient anatomy prior to treatment with the Zenith Alpha Thoracic Endovascular Graft.
 If contrastenhanced spiral CTA with 3D reconstruction is not available, the patient should be referred to a facility with these capabilities.

-- Clinicians recommend positioning the x-ray C-arm during procedural angiography so that it is perpendicular to the aortic vessel neck proximal to the thoracic lesion, typically 45-75 degrees left anterior oblique (LAO) for the arch. - Diameter: A contrast-enhanced spiral CTA is strongly recommended for measuring aortic diameter.
-Diameter measurements should be determined from the outer-wall te-outer-wall vessel diameter and not the lumen diameter.
+- Clinicians recommend positioning the x-ray C-arm during procedural angiography so that it is perpendicular to the aortic vessel neck proximal to the thoracic aneurysm or ulcer, typically 45-75 degrees left anterior oblique (LAO) for the arch. - Diameter: A contrast-enhanced spiral CTA is strongly recommended for measuring aortic diameter.
+Diameter measurements should be determined from the outer-wall-to-outer-wall vessel diameter and not the lumen diameter.
 The spiral CTA scan must include the great vessels through the femoral heads at an axial slice thickness of 3 mm or less.
-For blunt thoracic aortic injury patients, CTA measurements should be based on a CTA of a fully resuscitated patient. - Clinical experience has shown that temporary changes in aortic diameter during blood loss can lead to incorrect aortic measurement on preoperative CTA, inadequate sizing, and increased risks of graft complications, migration and endoleak, as observed during the clinical study.
-If preoperative CTA is done during hemodynamic instability, repeat CTA when the patient is stable or use IVUS at the time of the procedure to confirm diameter measurements.
-For patients with blunt thoracic aortic injuries, if there is significant periaortic hematoma in the region of the subclavian artery the hematoma should not be counted in the diameter measurement, as there is a risk of oversizing the graft. - Length: Clinical experience indicates that 3D CTA reconstruction is the strongly recommended imaging modality to accurately assess proximal and distal neck lengths for the Zenith Alpha Thoracic Endovascular Graft.
+CTA measurements should be based on a CTA of a fully resuscitated patient. - Clinical experience has shown that temporary changes in aortic diameter during blood loss can lead to incorrect aortic measurement on preoperative CTA, inadequate sizing, and increased risks of graft complications, instability, repeat CTA when the patient is stable or use IVUS at the time of the procedure to confirm diameter measurements.
+If there is significant periaortic hematoma in the region of the subclavian artery the hematoma should not be counted in the diameter measurement, as there is a risk of oversizing the graft. - Length: Clinical experience indicates that 3D CTA reconstruction is the strongly recommended imaging modality to accurately assess proximal and distal neck lengths for the Zenith Alpha Thoracic Endovascular Graft.
 These reconstructions should be performed in sagittal, coronal, and varying oblique views depending upon individual patient anatomy.
 If 3D reconstruction is not available, the patient should be referred to a facility with these capabilities.
 Length measurements should be taken along the greater curvature of the aorta, including the aneurysm, if present.
 NOTE: The greater curvature is the longest measurement following the curve of the aneurysm and may be on the outer or inner curvature of the aorta depending on the location of the aneurysm.
-NOTE: Large aneurysms and difficult anatomy may require extra care in planning.
+NOTE: Large aneurysms and difficult anatomy may require extra care in planning